9 Leadership Skills Needed as a Health Care Administrator

 1. Integrity

-Having integrity as a leader means that you’re trustworthy and honest.
-When you have integrity, you’re also reliable.
-Having integrity in leadership means you’re willing to admit to mistakes, follow through on commitments, practice what you preach, and improve as a leader.
+Having integrity as a leader means you're trustworthy and honest.
+When you have integrity, you're also reliable.
+Having integrity in leadership means you're willing to admit to mistakes, follow through on commitments, practice what you preach, and improve as a leader.

 2. Delegation